AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 ## 2. Update your base URL

-If you appended a directory name to your server's hostname or IP address to create the base URL when you installed the application (for example `http://192.168.33.10/magento2`), you'll need to remove it.
+If you appended a directory name to your server's hostname or IP address to create the base URL when you installed the application (for example `http://192.168.33.10/magento2`), you need to remove it.

 >[!NOTE]
 >